 - Zantac, Pepcid AC, Tagamet, which are OTC meds for reflux

 - Please inform our allergy nurse if you are on beta-blocking medications, as these will need to be stopped for three days prior to testing.
 Please check with the prescribing doctor before doing this.

-- No anti-inflammatories such as Celebrex or Bextra for 48 hours prior to testing.
+- Anti-inflammatories such as Celebrex or Bextra for 48 hours prior to testing.

-- Please click on this document link for a complete list of all medication restrictions and pre-treatment protocols.
+Please download this document for a complete list of all medication restrictions and pre-treatment protocols.

-You should continue to take as prescribed the following medications:
+Patients should continue to take the following medications as prescribed: